NOTE: All photos are copyrighted by the photographer & may not be used or reprinted without their permission.

 1/12/21 – SCMUA, Lafayette Twp (Fred Weber) – Immature Glaucous Gull (after almost 2 hours of looking) and adult Lesser Black-backed Gull.
 (Please follow guidelines for birding at SCMUA as posted elsewhere on this website.)

-1/12/21 – Fredon Twp (Sharon & Wade Wander) – The red phase Eastern Screech-Owl is back in the tree cavity in Fredon Township that it occupied last year.
+1/12/21 – Fredon Twp (Sharon & Wade Wander) – The red phase Eastern Screech-Owl is back in the tree cavity that it occupied last year.
 Once or twice last year we saw a gray phase bird in the same cavity.
-We see or hear Red-shouldered Hawks from our yard in Fredon Township almost daily.
-For many years a pair nested in the forest fragment next to our house.
-After this photo was taken of one adult we woke the next morning to two sitting side-by-side in a large Sugar Maple about 70 feet from our front door.
+We see or hear Red-shouldered Hawks from our yard almost daily.
+For many years, a pair nested in the forest fragment next to our house.
+After this photo was taken of one adult, we woke the next morning to two sitting side-by-side in a large sugar maple about 70 feet from our front door.

 1/1/2021 – Frankford Twp (Don & Donna Traylor) – Great Horned Owl calling at 12:20 am; 14 more yard birds added to the growing yearly list including 20 Mourning Doves, 12 American Goldfinch, 15 House Finches, numerous Dark-eyed Juncos, Red-tailed Hawk, White-breasted Nuthatch, Downy & Red-bellied Woodpeckers, Northern Flicker, & Black-capped Chickadee (plus our mink in the stream).
 Swartswood Lake: American Wigeon, Ring-necked duck, scaup sp., Mallard, Common Merganser, Hooded Merganser, American Black Duck, Ruddy Duck, Bufflehead, Common Goldeneye, White-throated & Song Sparrows, Eastern Bluebirds, & a calling Red-shouldered Hawk.
 A mature Bald Eagle was at Little Swartswood and an immature at Swartswood.
 Culvers Lake: added Pied-billed Grebe & Mute Swan.
 Roy Road in Wantage: Common Grackle, Red-winged Blackbirds, and Red-shouldered Hawk.
 We finished the first day of the year with 41 species.